geethathangam/Outline/README.md

 Execute "npm run serve" command in the inbuilt terminal to build and run the project.

-Details about the project:
+### Details about the project:

 The HTML contains a simple canvas which is used to render the graphics.
-The actual script is implemented in Transcript file.
+The actual script is implemented in Typescript file.
 The script contains following code:
     - Sets up the scene, camera, engine
     - Adds basic shapes like Sphere, capsule, plane